JowhJy/Hidecoords/README.md

 Hide Coordinates
 ================
 Server-side Fabric mod to prevent sending real coordinates to the client.
 Based on and partly copied from the Spigot version CoordinateOffset by [Joshua Prince](https://github.com/joshuaprince).
+Credit also goes to [Patbox](https://github.com/patbox) for a small sample of code I used from Polymer!

 Features